EnterpriseDB/postgres-deployment/DB_Cluster/README.md

    * Linux based Operating System
    * Package dependencies installation are accomplished via bash script
    * Cloud Vendor SDK or CLI installed via bash script
-   * Requires configuration of AWS Command Line Interface for authentication towards AWS
+   * Requires configuration of Cloud Vendor SDK or Command Line Interface for authentication
-     * [Configuring the AWS CLI] (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
 2. Configure Cloud Vendor SDK or CLI with credentials
 3. Create Cloud Infrastructure Prerequisites Resources in Cloud Vendors such as: AWS, GCP and Azure
    * Performed by Terraform scripts in "01-prerequisites-terraform-<cloud>" folder